mdolab/pyoptsparse/doc/optimizers/SNOPT.rst

 Suppose you have built the binding file, producing ``snopt.cpython-310.so``, living in the folder ``~/snopt-bind``.

-To use this module, set the environment variable, `PYOPTSPARSE_SNOPT_PATH_PREPEND`, e.g.:
+To use this module, set the environment variable, `PYOPTSPARSE_IMPORT_SNOPT_FROM`, e.g.:
 ```
 PYOPTSPARSE_IMPORT_SNOPT_FROM=~/snopt-bind/
 ```

 This will attempt to load the ``snopt`` binding module from ``~/snopt-bind``.
 If the module cannot be loaded from this path, a warning will be raised at import time, and an error will be raised if attempting to run the SNOPT optimizer.

 Options
 -------